Skip to content

 Everyone is invited to join this class for this study.
 For more information contact Tina Hanson 817-483-3774 or Jeanne Chin 817-274-8286, firstname.lastname@example.org

 - Theological Inquiries (Room 204) – The Theological Inquiries Class primarily studies theology through the Bible and other writings and periodically hosts outside speakers.
-The class is currently engaged in a study Augustine of Hippo: His Life and Theology.
+The class is currently engaged in a study of the Reformation.
 George Morey is the contact for this class: email@example.com.

 - Indagators (Bride’s Room) – The primary focus of this class is the study and discussion of works by noted religious historians and theologians.
 In the fall, the class will be reading and viewing a series of lectures entitled “The Holy Land Revealed” presented by Dr. Jodi Magness.
 This study is a blend of religion, history, archeology, and culture, as Dr. Magness draws from multiple sources, which include the Bible, the Dead Sea Scrolls, Josephus, Philo, and others.
 All adults are welcome.